Costinnn/Costinnn/README.md

-- 👋 Hi, I’m @Costinnn
+- Hi, I’m @Costinnn
-- 👀 I’m interested in Tech
-- 🌱 I’m currently learning JavaScript, React, HTML, CSS, SCSS
+-I’m  working with JavaScript, React, HTML, CSS, SCSS

 <!---
 Costinnn/Costinnn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.